liam-2112/recipe-site/README.md

 Before starting the project i had some color schemes in my head ready to use.
 The use of darker background colors such as black and grey, with a strong orange color for borders really makes the content stand out for me.
 Mixed with images i find the colors i've used for the website are not too bright and not too dark.

 ### Fonts
-For the fonts i have used sans seriff.
+For the fonts i have used sans seriff to keep the page layout simple.
 This may be subject to change in future updates.

 ### Agile Methodologies
 In developing my Recipe Manager web app, I adopted Agile methodology to ensure flexibility, continuous improvement, and efficient project management.
 The use of Agile allowed for iterative development, enabling me to frequently reassess and adjust the project scope.